stephanpaquet/biblioteca/README.md

 Biblioteca is built with a modern, full-stack approach using the following technologies:

-- **Laravel**: PHP web framework for backend API, routing, and service integration.
+- **Laravel**: PHP web framework for backend API, routing, service integration, and caching.
 - **Vue 3**: Progressive JavaScript framework for building reactive, component-based UIs.
 - **Inertia.js**: Bridges Laravel and Vue for seamless single-page app (SPA) experience without a separate API.
 - **Tailwind CSS**: Utility-first CSS framework for rapid, responsive, and modern UI design.